MicrosoftDocs/power-platform/power-platform/admin/view-known-issues.md

 > [!Important]
 > - This is a preview feature.
 > - Preview features aren’t meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.
-> - The ability to view known issues is only available for limited features within Power Automate and Power Apps products.
+> - The ability to view known issues is only available for limited features within Power Automate and Power Apps products for users in US region.

 ## View known issues